Nordsoft91/godot-composition/README.md

 	var other_component: Component = other("MyComponent") # Returns sibling component with the given name.
 ```

-> [!TIP]
+> [!NOTE]
-> It's sufficient having only script to define new component.
-You may not have scene for each new component.
+> It's sufficient to have script to define new component.
+You may not have new scene for each component.

 ### Work with components from the editor